 Students at Western Kentucky University are expected to review and abide by policies within the University Student Handbook.
 However, in addition to the University Student Handbook, there are specific policies related to nursing students.
-This School of Nursing handbook contains polices that apply to students in all School of Nursing programs (Prelicensure ASN and BSN, RN to BSN, MSN and DNP).
-There are separate handbooks on the School of Nursing Website for policies that are specific to the different programs within the school of nursing.
-Students within WKU nursing programs are also responsible to read and follow the program specific policies.
-For example, if you are a BSN student you also need to review the BSN student handbook for policies that are specific to students in that program.
+This section of the handbook contains polices that apply to students in the School of Nursing.